SAP-samples/teched2025-AD161/exercises/ex1/README.md

 ## Exercise 1.4 - Add test data

-After completing these steps you will have test data in the xflights app.
+After completing these steps, you will have test data in the xflights app.

 Now you have a service that allows to query the content of the metadata entities, but this is still a bit boring, as there is no data in the tables.